 Kat was diagnosed with Parkinson’s at the age of 48.
 Both Kat’s father and two uncles had Parkinson’s but all were diagnosed later in life.
-Kat was shocked at the diagnosis yet determined to not be defined by a disease.
+Kat was shocked at the diagnosis yet determined to not be defined by Parkinson’s.
 Kat left her busy and extremely demanding practice as a midwife to shift her efforts towards health and wellness.
-Along with her husband and children, Kat has learned about Social Security Disability and how to live a more simple life.
+Along with her husband and children, Kat has learned about Social Security disability and how to live a more simple life.

 As an Ambassador, Kat is excited about meeting other people in other parts of the country with shared experiences and sharing wellness resources with her community in Oregon.

 Read Kat’s Moments of Victory® submission here.

 - Early Retirement

 - Young Onset Parkinson’s